 14. Tighten the four escutcheon screws, ensuring that the inside and outside escutcheons are aligned.

-The Vingcard door lock troubleshooting can be tricky but do not worry; our step-by-step guide will solve the problem for you.
+The Vingcard door lock troubleshooting can be tricky but do not worry; our step-by-step guide will solve the problem.
 We hope this article has helped you troubleshoot your Vingcard door locks and keep them working correctly!

-It isn’t the worst idea to get in touch with a trusted locksmith company if all else fails.
+Getting in touch with a trusted locksmith company isn’t the worst idea if all else fails.